What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 While some delivery exceptions are inevitable, there are some clear steps you and your customers can take to reduce the chance of them.

-Build a tracking page
+Provide customers with a tracking page

 Shipment tracking is table stakes for ecommerce orders.
 The more visibility you provide your customers into real-time delivery updates, the more likely they are to be home when that package arrives.